 These doorway stretches are classic because they’re quick, effective and can be done almost anywhere.
-It is easy to stop at most doorways on your way back from the kitchen, office or bathroom.
+It is easy to stop at most doorways on your way back from the kitchen, office, or bathroom.
+They stretch the extrinsic chest muscles.
 Even with minimal effort, a few stretches a day can offer notable relief and postural change.

 This post shows you how to use ice to stretch with less pain, in less time with more effective results.

 Stretches for Mid-Chest

 Ice the center of the pecs in a triangular area, Start from the attachment on the arm across in strips along the entire sternum,

 With your elbows at the same level as your shoulders, step into the doorway, stretching the center of the chest.

 Elevated shoulders are a common problem.
 Laptop usage contributes when people lean on their shoulders to support their body weight while working.
 Don’t miss the middle section of the serratus anterior when you are trying to loosen those tight elevated shoulders.
 It attaches all along the medial border of the scapula with fibers that run upward to the top 2-5 ribs.